astropy/photutils/docs/photutils/segmentation.rst

-By default, :func:`~photutils.segmentation.properties_table` will include all scalar-valued properties from :class:`~photutils.segmentation.SegmentProperties`, but a subset of properties can also be specified (or excluded) in the `~astropy.table.Table`:
+By default, :func:`~photutils.segmentation.properties_table` will include all scalar-valued properties from :class:`~photutils.segmentation.SourceProperties`, but a subset of properties can also be specified (or excluded) in the `~astropy.table.Table`: